slatedocs/slate/source/index.html.md

 `attachment_type` | string | One of `text`, `image`, `video`, `audio`, `website`, or `pdf`.
 Describes what type of file the attachment is.
 `attachment` | string | The attachment to be categorized.
 If `attachment_type` is `text`, then it should be plaintext.
 Otherwise, it should be a URL pointing to the attachment.
 `categories` | [string] | An array of strings for the categories which you'd like the object to be sorted between.
+`category_ids` (optional) | dictionary | An optional dictionary where the keys are the optional ids, and the values are the category values provided in `categories`.
 `allow_multiple` (optional) | boolean | Default is `false`.
 Determines whether you allow multiple categories to be chosen for the attachment

 ### Response on Callback